eclipse-che/che-operator/olm/README.md

 $ minikube-registry-addon.sh
 ```

-This script should be launched during test execution.
+This script should be launched before test execution in the separated terminal.
 To stop this script you can use `Ctrl+C`.
 You can check that private registry was forwarded to the localhost:

 ```bash
 $ curl -X GET localhost:5000/v2/_catalog